sophieaujard-DBT/ords/challenge/README.md

 Provided in /data folder:
 * sample-html/ (3 GOV.UK-style pages)
 * sample-pdf/ (3 PDFs)

-* ords-schema.ttl (ORDS ontology in Turtle format)
+The ORDS ontology in Turtle format can be found in [ORDSv1.0.0.ttl](../ORDSv1.0.0.ttl).

 ## Submission
 Fork this repo.